suzumura/graph500/README.md

  Please cite the following paper if you use our code.

+  Koji Ueno, Toyotaro Suzumura, Naoya Maruyama, Katsuki Fujisawa, Satoshi Matsuoka:
+Efficient Breadth-First Search on Massively Parallel and Distributed-Memory Machines.
+Data Science and Engineering 2(1): 22-35 (2017)

   Koji Ueno, Toyotaro Suzumura, Naoya Maruyama, Katsuki Fujisawa, Satoshi Matsuoka (2016-12-01).
 "Extreme scale breadth-first search on supercomputers".
 2016 IEEE International Conference on Big Data (Big Data): 1040–1047. doi:10.1109/BigData.2016.7840705.

 The license of the code is Apache License, Version 2.0.